Customer reviews on Tripadvisor

 We continue along the South Coast route to the famous Reynisfjara black sand beach.
 Just offshore, catch a peek of the majestic Reynisdrangar peaks that shoot out of the sea.

 We then leave the beach behind and head for icy glaciers.
 Embark on a three-hour hike glacier hike at Skaftafell in Vatnajökull National Park.
 Discover Europe’s biggest glacier, Vatnajökull, which covers 8% of Iceland’s landmass.
 We replace the glacier hike with a magical journey through the Crystal Ice Cave from October to April.

 Along the way, witness the jaw-dropping Mýrdalsjökull Glacier, home to the infamous Katla Volcano.
 Mt.
 Katla isn’t the only fire spitfire in the region.
-We also visit her neighbor, the notorious Eyjafjalljökull.
+You also will see her neighbor, the notorious Eyjafjalljökull.

 We depart from fire and return to ice at Jökulsárlón Glacier Lagoon, the most famous ice lagoon in the world.
 Behold crystalline blue ice-floes as they meander through the lagoon.
 Then we’ll walk over to Diamond Beach.
 Another coastline with coal-black sands, this beach is dotted with glittering blue and white icebergs washed ashore by the tide.

 Your accommodation for the evening will be in Höfn, a quaint town known as the lobster capital of Iceland.